This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 A catalog that contains rules specifying how an XML processor should resolve references to entities.
 Use of a catalog eliminates the need to change URIs within XML documents as resources are moved during development.

-A Content Engine function that identifies a document type by examining the contents of XML documents.
+A Content Platform Engine function that identifies a document type by examining the contents of XML documents.
 The XML classifier applies the script contained in the XML property mapping script to determine property mappings.

 XML common analysis structure (XCAS)

 An XML representation of the CAS.It can be used for saving and restoring CASs to and from streams.
 See also Common Analysis Structure.